-We are pleased to report strong results for the second quarter of 2004, which was highlighted by:
+We are pleased to report strong results for the third quarter of 2004, which was highlighted by:

-- - Our strong sales growth in the site-built construction, industrial and manufactured housing markets as we increased our share in each.
-Our unit sales to the do-it-yourself/retail (DIY/retail) market declined due, in part, to poor weather in the Midwest, Texas and portions of the East. - Our increase in shipments to the manufactured housing market.
-While HUD code industry production reports year-after-year declines, we continue to increase our shipments to modular producers. - Higher lumber prices which elevated our sales dollars and required a greater investment in working capital.
-Our sales increased 34% for the quarter, and we estimate that 23% of this increase was due to higher lumber and chemical costs. - - Enhanced profitability in spite of challenges with one of our multi-family framing operations in the Southwest.
-The 15% increase in net earnings we achieved for the quarter surpassed our 11% increase in unit sales.
-Rising lumber prices in April and May on products whose selling prices are tied to the Lumber Market helped us improve our profitability. - - A fire that destroyed our site-built truss plant in Thorndale, Ontario.
-Although we maintained our service to customers by moving the work to other plants in the United States, transportation costs and operating inefficiencies resulted in greater costs.
+- Our sales growth in the site-built construction, industrial, and manufactured housing markets as we increased our share in each.
+Our unit sales to the do-it-yourself/retail (DIY/retail) market declined due to a decline in consumer demand for our products due to hurricanes and poor weather in Florida and the Southeastern United States and higher consumer sale prices.
+Higher lumber and chemical costs, combined with an increase in some of our customers' gross margin requirements, contributed to the higher sale prices being observed by consumers. - Our increase in shipments to the manufactured housing market.
+While HUD code industry production reports year-over-year declines, we continue to increase our shipments to modular producers. - Higher lumber prices which elevated our sales dollars and required a greater investment in working capital.
+Our sales increased 32% for the quarter, and we estimate that 21% of this increase was due to higher lumber and chemical costs. - A fire that destroyed our site-built truss plant in Thorndale, Ontario in the second quarter.
+Although we maintained our service to customers by moving the work to other plants in the United States, transportation costs and operating inefficiencies resulted in greater costs in the third guarter. - Enhanced profitability in spite of our decline in unit sales to the DIY/retail market, and the loss of operations at our Thorndale, Ontario plant.
+The 20% increase in net earnings we achieved for the quarter surpassed our 11% increase in unit sales.